digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/tutorial/transformations.md

 </div>

-In the next section, we will see how we can display this data using ToolJet's built-in widgets.
+In the next section, we will see how we can display this data using JumpStart's built-in widgets.

 -----